Jamie Dimon: J.P. Morgan (2004–present)

-When JPMorgan Chase merged with Bank One in July 2004, Dimon became president and chief operating officer of the combined company.
+When JPMorgan Chase merged with Bank One in July 2004, Dimon became president and COO of the combined company.
 On December 31, 2005, he was named CEO of JPMorgan Chase, and on December 31, 2006, he was named chairman and president.
 In March 2008, he was a Class A board member of the Federal Reserve Bank of New York.
-Under Dimon's leadership, with the acquisitions during his tenure, JPMorgan Chase has become the leading U.S. bank in domestic assets under management, market capitalization value and publicly traded stock value.
+Under Dimon's leadership, with the acquisitions during his tenure, JPMorgan Chase became the leading U.S. bank in domestic assets under management, market capitalization value and publicly traded stock value.
+In December 2008, Dimon called the British chancellor, Alistair Darling, to say that the 50% tax on bankers' bonuses over £25,000 (levied in the aftermath of the 2008 financial crisis) was too punitive; documents released in the Epstein files in 2026 show that the then-business secretary, Peter Mandelson, suggested that Dimon "mildly threaten" Darling over the tax.
 In 2009, Dimon was considered one of "The TopGun CEOs" by Brendan Wood International, an advisory agency.

 On September 26, 2011, Dimon was involved in a high-profile heated exchange with Mark Carney, the governor of the Bank of Canada, in which Dimon said provisions of the Basel III international financial regulations discriminate against U.S. banks and are "anti-American."
 On May 10, 2012, JPMorgan Chase initiated an emergency conference call to report a loss of at least $2 billion in trades that Dimon said were "designed to hedge the bank's overall credit risks."
 The strategy was, in Dimon's words, "flawed, complex, poorly reviewed, poorly executed and poorly monitored."
 The episode was investigated by the Federal Reserve, the SEC and the FBI, and the central actor was labelled with the epithet the "London Whale."

 In May 2023, Jamie Dimon testified under oath in connection with two lawsuits filed against JPMorgan Chase.
 The plaintiffs accused the bank of serving the late sex offender Jeffrey Epstein, who was a client between 1998 and 2013, despite internal warnings about his illegal behaviour; the bank itself described the claims as meritless.

 Dimon serves on the executive committee of The Business Council, an organization of global CEOs.
 He was chairman of the organization's executive committee during 2011 and 2012.
 As of 2024, Dimon is also a board member of the Business Roundtable, previously serving as chairman of the organization.

 In October 2025, Dimon told the BBC that he saw an increased risk of a major U.S. market correction within the next six months to two years, described the United States as a less reliable global partner, and reaffirmed his confidence in the Federal Reserve's independence.